Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 6. **Not learning to hunt** - Missing combat experience and growth opportunities
 7. **Attacking randomly** - Target selection matters!
 Scout first
 8. **Overcommitting in unwinnable weeks** - Sometimes strategic retreat is smart
+9. **Sending troops more than 30 seconds from HQ** - Can't recall in time if threatened
+10. **Not spending free resources before Day 6** - Becoming attractive looting target
+11. **Forgetting about War Frenzy** - Can't shield for 10 minutes after combat
+12. **Panicking when hit once** - One attack isn't a disaster, shield after multiple hits

 ## The Valor Medal Rewards